uwdata/arquero/docs/api/index.md

 <hr/><a id="fromArrow" href="#fromArrow">#</a>
 <em>aq</em>.<b>fromArrow</b>(<i>arrowTable</i>[, <i>options</i>]) · [Source](https://github.com/uwdata/arquero/blob/master/src/format/from-arrow.js)

-Create a new <a href="table">table</a> backed by an [Apache Arrow](https://arrow.apache.org/docs/js/) table instance.
-The input *arrowTable* can either be an instantiated Arrow table instance or a byte array in the Arrow IPC format.
+Create a new <a href="table">table</a> backed by [Apache Arrow](https://arrow.apache.org/) binary data.
+The input *arrowTable* can be a byte array in the Arrow IPC format or an instantiated [Flechette](https://github.com/uwdata/flechette) or [Apache Arrow JS](https://arrow.apache.org/docs/js/) table instance.
+Byte array inputs are decoded using [Flechette](https://github.com/uwdata/flechette).

-For most data types, Arquero uses binary-encoded Arrow columns as-is with zero data copying.
-For columns containing string, list (array), or struct values, Arquero additionally memoizes value lookups to amortize access costs.
+For many data types, Arquero uses binary-encoded Arrow columns as-is with zero data copying.
 For dictionary columns, Arquero unpacks columns with `null` entries or containing multiple record batches to optimize query performance.

 This method performs parsing only.
 To both load and parse an Arrow file, use [loadArrow](#loadArrow).

-* *arrowTable*: An [Apache Arrow](https://arrow.apache.org/docs/js/) data table or a byte array (e.g., [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) or [Uint8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array)) in the Arrow IPC format.
+* *arrowTable*: A byte array (e.g., [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) or [Uint8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array)) in the Arrow IPC format or a [Flechette](https://github.com/uwdata/flechette) or [Apache Arrow JS](https://arrow.apache.org/docs/js/) table instance.
 * *options*: An Arrow import options object:
   * *columns*: An ordered set of columns to import.
 The input may consist of: column name strings, column integer indices, objects with current column names as keys and new column names as values (for renaming), or a selection helper function such as [all](#all), [not](#not), or [range](#range)).
-  * *convertDate*: Boolean flag (default `true`) to convert Arrow date values to JavaScript Date objects.
-If false, defaults to what the Arrow implementation provides, typically timestamps as number values.
+  * *useDate*: Boolean flag (default `true`) to convert Arrow date and timestamp values to JavaScript Date objects.
+Otherwise, numeric timestamps are used.
+This option is only applied when parsing IPC binary data, otherwise the settings of the provided table instance are used.
-  * *convertDecimal*: Boolean flag (default `true`) to convert Arrow fixed point decimal values to JavaScript numbers.
-If false, defaults to what the Arrow implementation provides, typically byte arrays.
-The conversion will be lossy if the decimal can not be exactly represented as a double-precision floating point number.
-  *convertTimestamp*: Boolean flag (default `true`) to convert Arrow timestamp values to JavaScript Date objects.
-If false, defaults to what the Arrow implementation provides, typically timestamps as number values.
-  *convertBigInt*: Boolean flag (default `false`) to convert Arrow integers with bit widths of 64 bits or higher to JavaScript numbers.
-If false, defaults to what the Arrow implementation provides, typically `BigInt` values.
-The conversion will be lossy if the integer is so large it can not be exactly represented as a double-precision floating point number.
-  *memoize*: Boolean hint (default `true`) to enable memoization of expensive conversions.
-If true, memoization is applied for string and nested (list, struct) types, caching extracted values to enable faster access.
-Memoization is also applied to converted Date values, in part to ensure exact object equality.
-This hint is ignored for dictionary columns, whose values are always memoized.
+  * *useBigInt*: Boolean flag (default `false`) to represent Arrow 64-bit integers as JavaScript `BigInt` values.
+For Flechette tables, the default is to coerce 64-bit integers to JavaScript numbers.
+This option is only applied when parsing IPC binary data, otherwise the settings of the provided table instance are used.
+  * *useMap*: Boolean flag (default `false`) to represent Arrow Map data as JavaScript `Map` values.
+For Flechette tables, the default is to produce an array of `[key, value]` arrays.
+This option is only applied when parsing IPC binary data, otherwise the settings of the provided table instance are used.

 *Examples*